shankaritchapurapu/helidon/README.md

 ## Overview
 These libraries are additions to what is found in our public [gitHub repository](https://github.com/helidon-io/helidon).
-If you are building a service "built on public OCI SDK and public-facing services" then you can instead use our [public quickstart for building OCI applications](https://helidon.io/starter/2.6.3?step=2&flavor=mp) instead of this repo.
+If you are building a service "built on public OCI SDK and public-facing services" then you can use our [public quickstart for building OCI applications](https://helidon.io/starter/2.6.3?step=2&flavor=mp) instead of this repo.

 If, however, you are part of the customer or service enclave, and you have need to integrate to the native/private